liquidinstruments/moku-examples/docs/reference/fir/eos/set_trigger.md

 ---
-additional_doc: On the PID instrument, the trigger refers to the Monitor unit.
+additional_doc: On the FIR instrument, the trigger refers to the Monitor unit.
 See `set_monitor`.
 description: Sets trigger source and parameters.
 method: post
 name: set_trigger